lahwaacz/wmfs2-statusbar/README.md

 Configuration
 -------------

-Runtime configuration is not currently supported, you need to make changes in source code and recompile.
+Runtime configuration is supported via JSON config files.
+Path to the file can be specified using the `-c` argument:

+    ./wmfs-statusbar -c /path/to/config-file